Amalfi-Festival/amalfi-festival-org/index.md

 {% assign festival-age = 'now' | date: "%Y" | minus: 1997 %}

 ## {{ festival-age }} Years of Music & Art on the Amalfi Coast
 The Amalfi Coast Music & Arts Festival is based in Maiori, Italy and features a month of concerts each summer throughout the magnificent area of the Amalfi Coast.
-The region includes world-heritage sites and landmark destinations such as the excavations of Pompeii, the spectacular seaside  towns of Amalfi and Ravello, the magical isle of Capri, and more.
+The region includes landmark destinations such as the excavations of Pompeii, the spectacular seaside  towns of Amalfi and Ravello, the magical isle of Capri, and more.

 </section>